 OGNot because I don't control the whole process, at a given moment I send the audio but I don't choose when and how it is published.
 The process is similar, but I have to confess that I manage much better with the image than with the audio, in general.

 EDAlthough you don't control the times and the process, you do organize yourself well collecting sound material, for not being your usual means of work.
 In fact, I have never asked you what software you use or what kind of recorder you have.

 What technology do you use to record and what do you use to edit audio?

 OGTo get sounds, basically the cell phone and its microphone, sometimes I also get them from various RRSS.
 I edit with Audition, I tried a non-adobe program, but I'm getting too old to learn anything.

 EDI have no idea what kind of program it is.
 I imagine it's free software.
 Since I started in audio, I have always used Garage Band from 2009.

 Are you interested in sound art?

-ED_I am not interested in it as an artistic concept but as an important part of the creative reality.
+EDI am not interested in it as an artistic concept but as an important part of the creative reality.

-How do you choose the themes you use for Okno?
+How do you choose the themes you use for Okno?,